RebelliousElves/MumsApp/README.md

-THis app is to help Carers and Relatives of Dementia patients
+This app is to help Carers and Relatives of Dementia patients